siyuzhu99/siyuzhu99.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My current research interests focus on literacy (i.e., reading and writing) development assessment, including (1) AI-assisted writing instruction and assessment, (2) the role of psychological mechanisms in literacy development and assessment, and (3) online multimodal reading assessment.
+        My current research interests focus on literacy (i.e., reading and writing) development assessment, including

+        1. AI-assisted writing instruction and assessment;
+        2. the role of psychological mechanisms in literacy development and assessment;
+        3. online multimodal reading assessment.

         My research subjects include Chinese L1 and L2 learners as well as English L2 learners, with a primary focus on K-12 students, while also covering undergraduate students, graduate students, and pre-service teachers.
 Based on my research interests, I have participated in multiple research projects supported by schools and government agencies and have produced a substantial body of research publications.

         Please reach out to collaborate 😃
     design: